Strongpreneur#Business Growth Strategies

-In order to coordinate efforts in this direction, the Federal Government under the Shagari Administration created the Ministry of Science and Technology in October 1979.
-The Ministry, which took over the functions of the now defunct National Science and Technology Development Agency (NSTDA), was entrusted with the following functions:
+To coordinate efforts in this direction, the Federal Government under the Shagari Administration created the Ministry of Science and Technology in October 1979.
+The Ministry, which took over the functions of the now-defunct National Science and Technology Development Agency (NSTDA), was entrusted with the following functions:

 The following were the objectives of the Ministry for the 1981 – 1985 plan period.

-With a total capital programme of N600 million planned for the Ministry for the 1981 – 1985 planned period, its priority areas included crops, livestock, fishery, forestry, water resources, manufacturing, and health.
+With a total capital program of N600 million planned for the Ministry for the 1981 – 1985 planned period, its priority areas included crops, livestock, fishery, forestry, water resources, manufacturing, and health.

 In addition to the activities of the Ministry of Science and Technology, the Federal Government seeks to promote technological development through other methods, including:

 Several research institutes also participate in many ways in the development of indigenous technology.
 Examples of such centres are the Industrial Training Fund, Jos, the Nigerian Institute for Oil Palm Research (NIFOR), Benin City, The Nigerian Institute for Industrial Research (NIIR), Oshodi, the Centre for Policy and Strategy Studies, Jos, the Nigerian Institute for Agricultural Research, Ibadan, and Research Centres located in most Nigerian Universities.